-When the oil is hot -- and not before -- add the dry ingredients to the wet ingredients and whisk them together until just combined.
+When the oil is hot, add the dry ingredients to the wet ingredients and whisk them together until just combined.
 Do not over mix.

 Dip the fish pieces in the batter and into the oil.
 Shake off a little before you put them into the oil, but remember this batter is thin and runny.
 Do not overcrowd the pot.

-Fry in batches, at about 2-3 minutes per batch.
+Fry in batches, at about 2 to 3 minutes per batch.
 Drain on a rack set over a paper towel to catch the oil that drips off.

 Serve at once with a dollop of the aioli alongside the fish.